coordt/developerdocs/docs/01-setup/project-description.md

 - `ansible`: Various files used to create the Vagrant virtual machine
 - `apps`: Project-specific Django applications.
     - `api`: The project's API, using Django REST framework
-    - `bundle`: A legacy application that needs to be removed.
-    - `collections_extensions`: Drives the "topics" portion of the site.
-It is a customized implementation of django-dynamiccollections.
-    - `core_content`: A legacy app.
-Currently we use the Gallery model.
-Should be refactored and extracted into an external package/Django app.
     - `daily_content`: Renders the scheduled daily content.
 The content is schduled in the admin via django-events.
-    - `edgate`: Handles the transfer of education content to EdGate.
-    - `education`: A set of legacy code that had been the implementation of the education site.
-Should be removed.
-    - `educms`: This is where all the plugins for Django-CMS live.
+    - `cmsplugins`: This is where all the plugins for Django-CMS live.
-    - `games`: An app the was created to drive an educational interactive.
-    - `innovation_lab`: The app that drives the `/innovation-lab/`.
-Was created to support a NG Channel program.
     - `open_html`: The Django app that handles the "Open HTML" content type.
 Should be extracted into an external package/Django app.
-    - `publishing`: A legacy application that should be removed.
-    - `queued_storage`: A forked version of django-queued-storage that handles all the storage of the site.
-There are special additions that make it easier to move remote files to the loval machine for manipulation and copying back to remote storage.
     - `redeem`: This code allows a user to enter a redeem code which triggers an arbitrary action on the backend, such as sign the user up for a subscription to a magazine.
     - `redirects`: Custom URL redirection.
     - `search`:  The app that handles the site indexing and searching.
     - `site_ext`: Various extra glue code to implement various tasks and functions for the site.